tnonate/thenewoil/src/pages/en/criteria.md

 ### Podcast/Video
 * Must be actively producing content
 * Educational content only
+* Non-fiction content only

 ## VOIP
 * Must be capable of making and receiving calls, SMS, and MMS to "regular" phone numbers.
-* Must have a mobile app
+* Must have a first-party mobile app
 * Must target consumers (ex, there should not be an abundance of talk on the main pages of the website about APIs, compliance, and other topics that would not be of interest to an average consumer)
-* Available on Android & iOS
+* Excempt from "all operating systems" requirement, only required to be available for mobile devices (desktop apps preferred)

 ## VPNs
 * Must not keep logs
-* Must be available on all operating systems

 ## Web Browsers
 * Must be capable of auto-update
-* Must be available on all desktop operating systems (if available on mobile, but available for both Android & iOS)
 * Recommended settings changes must improve user privacy and/or security while causing little or no breakage on commonly used sites